khalilelamraoui/alx-higher_level_programming/0x00-python-hello_world/README.md

 <img src="https://s3.amazonaws.com/intranet-projects-files/holbertonschool-higher-level_programming+/231/48a9fdbd67c84a328a9df9ec8d93b9ac2458ac37721d7d53e51a27fb2bdc5263.jpg">
 <hr>

-# 'Solving a problem is already a big win! but finding the best and optimal way to solve it, it’s way better!
-Think about the most optimal / fastest way to do it.'
+## <em>Solving a problem is already a big win! but finding the best and optimal way to solve it, it’s way better!
+Think about the most optimal / fastest way to do it.'</em>